hiashutoshsingh/Bulletin/README.md

 Bulletin

-Description: It is basically a small news app giving all news live from all over the world by using API of newsapi.org
+Description: An android app which give live news from all over the world.
+It uses an API of newsapi.org